 Furthermore the bank will have to compensate the more than 19 million francs in assets belonging to the criminal organisation, “which could not be confiscated due to the bank’s internal failures”, the court statement said.

-Here are three highlights from the episode.
+Here are three highlights from the conversation:

 DX Journal covers the impact of digital transformation (DX) initiatives worldwide across multiple industries.